 Find a fresh-air reprise at City Park, where the 30-acre Pueblo Zoo houses more than 420 animals, from naked mole rats to African lions.
 After meandering through the zoo’s lush landscaping, take a ride on the park’s historic carousel.

-Watch the city melt into gold, red and orange during a 15-minute sunset gondola cruise down the river or splurge on an hour tour that includes drinks and appetizers.
+Watch the city melt into gold, red and orange during a 15-minute sunset gondola cruise or pedal boat down the river or splurge on an hour tour that includes drinks and appetizers.